9623D-Double-Vision/DoubleVisionNB/README.md

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/2nd%20game%20JL%20mann.PNG">

 ### Q38
-In the third match, we played on the blue alliance and went against 85986A and 40994F while being allied with 1660A. **We lost this match with 52-49.**
+In the third match, we played on the blue alliance and went against 85986A and 40994F while being allied with 1660A. **We lost this match 52-49.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Capture.PNG">

 ### Q53
-In the fourth match, we played on the red alliance and went against 98791C and 49631B while being allied with 3796B. **We won this match with 175-5.**
+In the fourth match, we played on the red alliance and went against 98791C and 49631B while being allied with 3796B. **We won this match 175-5.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/4th%20game%20jl%20man.PNG">

 ### Q64
-In the fifth match, we played on the red alliance and went against 3796J and 9880B whilst being allied with 97625E. **We lost this match with 58-72.**
+In the fifth match, we played on the red alliance and went against 3796J and 9880B whilst being allied with 97625E. **We lost this match 72-58.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/5th%20game%20jl%20man.PNG">

 ### Q72
-In the sixth match, we played on the red alliance and went against 60708A and 86400T whilst being allied with 49631. **We lost this match with 67-77.**
+In the sixth match, we played on the red alliance and went against 60708A and 86400T whilst being allied with 49631. **We lost this match 77-67.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/6th%20game%20jl%20mann.PNG">